Types of Passports in India

 Regular Indian nationals who want to travel abroad for either business or leisure are issued a common passport, which is also referred to as passport type P. These passports are navy blue in colour and are issued for business trips, vacations, and educational trips.

-Therefore, the vast majority of Indians hold this passport.
+Therefore, many Indians hold this passport.
 Its primary goal is to assist foreign authorities in distinguishing between ordinary citizens and government officials.

 The blue colour makes it easier to determine the official status of a visitor.
-Such passports include the traveller's name, date of birth, and photographs.
-It contains additional important identity information that is required for immigration.
-This has a simple and modern design.
+Such passports include the traveller's name, date of birth, and photograph, and other essential personal details required for immigration and international travel.
+These passports follow standard and modern design.

 White Passport